ozgurgogersin/JAVA_OOP_Projects/README.md

 ## Error Handling

-The application includes error handling mechanisms to improve the user experience and address potential issues, such as invalid input handling, account locking, and descriptive error messages.
+The application includes error handling mechanisms to improve the user experience and address potential issues, such as invalid input handling and descriptive error messages.

 ---